danielpaulus/quicktime_video_hack/README.md

 [See a demo on YouTube](https://youtu.be/8v5f_ybSjHk)

-This repository contains all the code you will need to grab and record video and audio from your iPhone or iPad without needing one of these expensive MacOS X computers :-D It probably does something similar to what `QuickTime` and `com.apple.cmio.iOSScreenCaptureAssistant` are doing on MacOS.
+This repository contains all the code you will need to grab and record video and audio from one or more iPhone(s) or iPad(s) without needing one of these expensive MacOS X computers or the hard to use QuickTime Player :-D

-Currently you can use it to dump a h264 file and a wave file or mirror your device in a desktop window.
-Transcoding it to anything else is very easy since I used Gstreamer to render the AV data.
+- You can record video and audio as raw h264 and wave audio in the Apple demonstration mode (Device shows 9:41am, full battery and no cellphone carrier in the status bar)
+- Also you can just grab device audio as wave, ogg or mp3 without the Apple demonstration mode now 🎉
+- You can use custom Gstreamer Pipelines to transcode the AV data into whatever you like
+## 1.2 What's next?
+I will work on stabilizing Linux support next.
+On my current ubuntu box I need to disable the Camera mode, kill usbmuxd and restart the tool like 20 times before it works.
+It's really hard to get going.
+Also, let me know if you have ideas what needs to be added.

 ## 2. Installation
 ### 2.1 Mac OSX